GovTechSG/seed-documentation/faqs/seed-faq-general.md

 </details><hr />
 <details><summary style="font-size:20px;font-weight:bold">What happens when a remote wipe is performed on a GMD?</summary>

 Remote wipe in SEED is the feature where SEED administrator can remotely delete and destroy data on a device or system.
+Remote wipe is performed only if the device is stolen, lost or its security is compromised.

 When remote wipe is performed on a device, all the data on it will be erased.
 For more information, refer to the [Terms and Policies][terms-and-policies].

 > **Note**: To wipe the device, the device needs to be powered on and be connected to a network so it can receive the communication for it to be wiped.

 </details><hr />
 <details><summary style="font-size:20px;font-weight:bold">Is remote wipe done only on devices that belong to public sector agencies?</summary>

-No, remote wipe will be done on any GMD device that is lost or whose security is compromised to prevent data breach.
+No, remote wipe will be done on any GMD which is lost or whose security is compromised to prevent data breach.
+However, Remote wipe is performed only if the device is stolen, lost or its security is compromised.
 For more information, refer to the [Terms and Policies][terms-and-policies].

 > **Note**: To wipe the device, the device needs to be powered on and be connected to a network so it can receive the communication for it to be wiped.